Belarus runner alleges Olympic team tried to send her home

 Belarus runner alleges Olympic team tried to send her homeNew

-TOKYO (AP) — A Belarus track sprinter has alleged her Olympic team tried to remove her from Japan.
-The dispute led to a standoff Sunday evening at Tokyo’s main airport.
-An activist group supporting Krystsina Tsimanouskaya said she believed her life was in danger in Belarus.
-It said she would seek asylum with the Austrian embassy in Tokyo.
-Tsimanouskaya said in a filmed message distributed on social media she was pressured by Belarus team officials.
-She asked the International Olympic Committee for help, and it said it intervened with Belarus Olympic officials.
-Tsimanouskaya’s supporters says she’s safe with help from Japanese authorities.
+TOKYO (AP) — Japan’s government says a Belarus track sprinter is safe after she alleged her Olympic team tried to remove her from Japan in a dispute that led to a standoff at Tokyo’s main airport.
+An activist group supporting Krystsina Tsimanouskaya said she believed her life was in danger in Belarus and she would seek asylum with the Austrian Embassy in Tokyo.
+A Japanese government spokesman told reporters that Japan was cooperating with other organizations “to take appropriate measures,” and he confirmed that Tsimanouskaya was safe.
+The Foreign Ministry said Japan was working with the International Olympic Committee and the Tokyo Olympics organizers.